Download Report

 For example, a retailer would account for emissions at its store as scope 1 and 2 and then everything else (extracting raw materials, transforming the raw materials into a finished product, etc.) would count as scope 3.
 These same scope 3 emissions would be scope 1 and 2 emissions for the raw materials producers or product manufacturers in the retailer’s value chain.

-Rigorously following standards and being clear about what is counted for each scope is vital to provide clarity to stakeholders about what emissions are included in which scope and why.
+Rigorously following standards and being clear about what is counted for in each scope is vital to provide clarity to stakeholders.

-This also applies to the target level.
+This principle doesn’t stop at inventory accounting; it also applies to the target level.
 If one company’s target is to reduce direct emissions from generating its product and another company has a target to reduce indirect emissions from buying that product, they will mutually benefit from one another’s reductions.
-For example, if a supplier reduces its emissions, both the processor and the retailer will be able to claim that their scope 3 emissions have decreased if the supplier’s reduction is kept in that value chain.
+For example, if a raw material producer reduces its emissions, both the manufacturer and the retailer will be able to claim that their scope 3 emissions have decreased if the raw material producer’s reduction is kept in that value chain.

 This overlapping of targets presents an opportunity to foster collaboration across the value chain that will ultimately accelerate emissions reductions.